 Unfortunately ultra-deep pre-explosion images of the host of AT~2020kog are not available, hence very few constraints can be placed on the luminosity of its progenitor.
-The stacked Pan-STARRS images allow us to only set detection limits for the progenitor of AT~2020kog down to $g=23.30$ and $r=22.97$ mag.
-The pre-outburst brightest Pan-STARRS $w$-band magnitude of AT~2020kog is converted to Johnson-$V$ through the relations given by \citet{ton12}, while Johnson-$V$ magnitudes of the two main peaks are obtained from the $g$-band magnitudes adopting the prescriptions of \citet{chr08} and the available colour information.
-In order to obtain the desired magnitudes of the pre-outburst maximum of AT~2020hat, along with those of the two main peaks, we use the available Sloan-$g$ and $r$ magnitudes, transformed to Johnson-$V$ following \citet{chr08}.
-When Sloan filter magnitudes are not available, they are estimated from the ATLAS-$cyan$ and $orange$ magnitudes using the relations of \citet{ton18} and \citet[][to account for the conversion from Pan-STARRS to Sloan photometry systems]{ton12}.
-A similar approach was also adopted for other LRNe without $V$-band observation at the crucial epochs discussed here \citep[see, also,][]{pas19a}.
-Following these prescriptions, from the stacked Pan-STARRS images we infer an upper limit for the absolute magnitude of the quiescent progenitor of AT~2020kog of $M_V > -8.9$ mag.
+The stacked Pan-STARRS images allowed us to only set detection limits for the progenitor of AT~2020kog down to $g=23.30$ and $r=22.97$ mag.
+The pre-outburst brightest Pan-STARRS $w$-band magnitude of AT~2020kog was converted to Johnson-$V$ through the relations given by \citet{ton12}, while Johnson-$V$ magnitudes of the two main peaks were obtained from the $g$-band magnitudes adopting the prescriptions of \citet{chr08} and the available colour information.
+In order to obtain the desired magnitudes of the pre-outburst maximum of AT~2020hat, along with those of the two main peaks, we used the available Sloan-$g$ and $r$ magnitudes, transformed to Johnson-$V$ following \citet{chr08}.
+When Sloan filter magnitudes were not available, they were estimated from the ATLAS-$c$ and $o$ magnitudes using the relations of \citet{ton18} and \citet[][]{ton12} to account for the conversion from Pan-STARRS to Sloan photometry systems.
+A similar approach was also adopted for other LRNe without a $V$-band observation at the crucial epochs discussed here \citep[see, also,][]{pas19a}.
+Following these prescriptions, from the stacked Pan-STARRS images, we infer an upper limit for the absolute magnitude of the quiescent progenitor of AT~2020kog of $M_V > -8.9$ mag.